 For S1G STAs, Duration/ID field determination rules are further specified in 10.3.2.15 (NAV distribution).
 The Duration/ID field is set as follows: a) Single protection settings.

 1) In an RTS frame that is not part of a dual clear-to-send (CTS) exchange and is not part of a BDT exchange, the Duration/ID field is set to the estimated time, in microseconds, required to transmit the pending frame, plus one CTS frame, plus one Ack or BlockAck frame if required, plus any NDPs required, plus explicit feedback if required, plus applicable IFSs.
-2) In an MU-RTS Trigger frame, the Duration/ID field is set to the estimated time, in microseconds, required to transmit the pending frame(s), plus one CTS frame, plus the time to transmit the solicited HE TB PPDU if required, plus the time to transmit the acknowledgment for the solicited HE TB PPDU if required, plus applicable IFSs.(11ax) NOTE 1—The pending frame(s) include a triggering frame if required.
+2) In an MU-RTS Trigger frame that is not an MU-RTS TXS Trigger frame (#13845), the Duration/ID field is set to the estimated time, in microseconds, required to transmit the pending frame(s), plus one CTS frame, plus the time to transmit the solicited HE TB PPDU if required, plus the time to transmit the acknowledgment for the solicited HE TB PPDU if required, plus applicable IFSs.(11ax) NOTE 1—The pending frame(s) include a triggering frame if required.
 3) In all CTS frames sent by STAs as the first frame in the exchange under EDCA and with the receiver address (RA) matching the MAC address of the transmitting STA, the Duration/ID field is set to one of the following:

 i) If there is a response frame, the estimated time required to transmit the pending frame, plus one SIFS, plus the response frame (Ack or BlockAck), plus any NDPs required, plus explicit feedback if required, plus an additional SIFS